How is Zeffy free?

 Guide to Registering as a 501(c)(5) Organization

 Establishing a 501(c)(5) nonprofit organization is a powerful way to drive positive change and support labor, agricultural, and horticultural workers.
+Before you get started, its important to know what makes organizations exempt and how to file correctly under the Internal Revenue Code.

 This comprehensive guide explores the key aspects of 501(c)(5) organizations and the eligibility requirements to qualify for the status.
 Whether you're looking to start a labor union, agricultural trade group, or horticultural society, read on to learn how to successfully register as a 501(c)(5) and advance your mission.